First, we get a raw cutthroat politician as the Ebola czar.

 And you've already pre-ordered the third one.

-Well, that's this is just that's just wonderful.
+Well, that's, this is just, that's just wonderful.

-I um uh let's see, you are 12 years old, so you're right there in the in the target target age group, and uh this is exact people like you, Madison are exactly why we're doing these books.
+I, um, let's see, you are 12 years old, so you're right there in the target age group.

-You you love the country.
+You love the country.

 Yes.